james-shields/getting_data_course_assignment/CodeBook.md

 Next, a summary dataset is created from the combined dataset produced in the section above.
 The summary data set averages each of the measurments for each subject while performing one of the activities.
 This is accomplished by using the *aggregate()* method.
+The *rename()* method from the *plyr* package is used to convert the variable names into more meaningful values for the output file.

 ### Output ###

 Finally, a text file is created in the working directory.
 This file contains the summarized data set produced in the previous section.
-The file is created using the *write.table()* method and suppressing variable names, by setting the *col.names* option to *FALSE*.
+The file is created using the *write.table()* method and suppressing row names, by setting the *row.names* option to *FALSE*.
 This file is titled "*getting\_data\_output.txt*".

 ## Code Book ##

 The "*getting\_data\_output.txt*" file is a space-delimited file containing the tidy data set produced by the run_analysis.R script.
 Text values are indicated by quotation marks ("").
+Variable names are contained in the first row of the file.
 The variables contained in the data set are described below.

-* **row ID**

-  Row ID is a unique identifier for each row in the tidy data set.
-It is a character-type value, enclosed in quotation marks ("").
-* **activity code**
+* **activity**

-  Activity code is a meaningful, textual description of each activity that a subject was performing.
+  Activity is a meaningful, textual description of each activity that a subject was performing.
 The valid values are

   * LAYING